What Are the Seven Steps for Collecting on a Judgment?

 Writ of Execution

-The Writ of Execution is a court order that gives a constable or sheriff permission to collect property from a debtor.
+The Writ of Execution is a court order that gives a sheriff permission to collect property from a debtor.
 After completing the Writ of Execution, you’ll need to file it with the court.
 Note that there will be a filing fee.

 Notice of Execution